Green Keys Sustainability Action Plan

-Monroe County is ground zero for experiencing the impacts of global climate change and sea level rise.
-Along the chain of islands that barely juts above the sea, many streets already are flooding numerous times throughout the year from extreme fall and spring tides.
+Monroe County is ground zero for experiencing the impacts of global climate change and sea-level rise.
+Along the chain of islands that is barely above the sea, many streets experience flooding times throughout the year especially from extreme fall and spring high tides, commonly referred to as king tides.

-Habitat for wildlife that once was high and dry continues to be encroached with seawater.
-Rising seas already have begun to affect some roads and other County infrastructure, as well as some homes and businesses – and will continue to do so into the future.
+Habitat for wildlife that once was high and dry continues to have seawater encroach on the lands.
+Rising seas have begun to affect some roads and other County infrastructure, as well as some homes and businesses – and will continue to do so into the future.

-In 2012, the Board of County Commissioners approved a new position for a sustainability manager, whose job is to address sustainability and climate change issues, manage a comprehensive canal restoration project to improve the County's water quality and to monitor the solid waste and recycling program to help the Keys become greener and thus more sustainable.
+The Board of County Commissioners approved a hiring a sustainability director, now known at the County's Chief Resilience Officer, in 2012.
+The director's job is to address sustainability and climate change issues, manage a comprehensive canal restoration project to improve the County's water quality, and to monitor the solid waste and recycling program to help the Florida Keys become more green and sustainable.

 Southeast Florida Regional Climate Change Compact

-Over the past seven years, Monroe County has taken a leading role in the regional effort to combat climate change and adapt to rising seas.
-We continued our coordination and activities with the four-county Southeast Florida Regional Climate Change Compact.
+During the past decade, Monroe County has taken a leading role in the regional effort to combat climate change and adapt to rising seas.
+The County is continuing its coordination and activities with the four-county Southeast Florida Regional Climate Change Compact.

-A revised Regional Climate Action Plan was issued in November 2017 and presented at the 2017 Climate Summit held in December in Fort Lauderdale.
-For the County, planning for climate change and sea level rise must be integrated into all of our decision-making for a cohesive response.
+A revised Regional Climate Action Plan was issued in November 2017 and presented at the 2017 Climate Summit held in Fort Lauderdale.
+For the County, planning for climate change and sea-level rise must be integrated into all of our decision-making for a cohesive response.

 Heavy Sargassum Year in the Florida Keys

 This summer, you may have noticed tons of brown organic material washed up on beaches and decaying all over the Atlantic side of the Florida Keys.
 But what is it, really?
 And why is it appearing on our beaches?
-It’s called sargassum, and it is brown algae, or seaweed, that floats in massive mats out on the open ocean.
-For more information about this issue: click Sargassum Information
+It’s called sargassum, and it is brown algae - or seaweed - that floats in massive mats out on the open ocean.
+To learn more, Sargassum Information.

 Canal Restoration Program